Kong/docs.konghq.com/app/enterprise/2.2.x/immunity/install-configure.md

 Kong Immunity (Immunity) is installed on Kong Enterprise, either on Kubernetes or Docker, as defined below.
 Immunity uses the Collector App and Collector Plugin to communicate with Kong Enterprise.

 ## Version Compatibility
 Immunity follows a different versioning scheme from Kong Enterprise, as defined in the version compatibility table below.
-The Immunity version reflects the `kong-immunity-base` package available in Bintray.
+The Immunity version reflects the `kong-immunity` package available on Docker Hub.

 | Immunity Version                 | Kong Enterprise Version |
 |:---------------------------------|:------------------------|